 It’s through the design process — and a willingness to embrace ambiguity and learn from failure — that meaningful, successful products emerge.

-Design Shelf and Supply Chain
+Shelf Presence + Supply Chain

 Merchants evaluate products through a lens of logistics, category architecture, and visual clarity at retail.
 This approach focuses on how products communicate from six feet away, how packaging supports the story, and how each decision affects shipping, storage, and operational flow.